onniro/2PACMPEG/README.md

 - GLFW3 (included)

 ## 3.3. actually building
-- add clang++ to %PATH%/$PATH
+- append containing folder of clang++ to PATH shell environment variable
-- on Windows: cd C:\path\to\2pacmpeg && release.bat
-- on Linux: cd /path/to/2pacmpeg && sh release.sh
+- on windows, run clang_release.bat in its containing folder and clang_release.sh on linux
 - (for debug, run compile_imgui.bat/sh **once** and then build with build.bat/sh)

 # 4. credits
 - thanks to mastermind graphix designer Karkagami for the icon(s) <3
 - GLFW3 - window creation and rendering backend for ImGui
 - ImGui - gui toolkit
+- (most importantly) FFmpeg